-There are several reasons for dealing with HMRC.
-Common grounds for contacting HM Revenue and Customs service helpdesk include reporting circumstantial changes, getting help with tax, and making a complaint.
+There are many reasons for dealing with HMRC besides reporting changes to circumstances.
+You can contact HM Revenue and Customs service helpdesk to get help with tax and to make a complaint.

 HMRC is an abbreviation for Her Majesty's Revenue and Customs.

-The principle responsibility of HM Revenue and Customs is the collection of taxes from citizens who reside in the United Kingdom.
+The principle responsibility of HM Revenue and Customs is the collection of taxes.
+They collect duties and taxes from the majority of citizens who reside in the United Kingdom.

 The official HMRC address is HM Revenue and Customs, BX9 1AS, United Kingdom.